-If your students can handle benchmark fractions and percents, get them to look critically at the data, including the source and sample size.
+If your students understand benchmark fractions and percents such as one half or 25%, get them to look critically at the data, including the source and sample size.
 You might ask:

 If we asked another class what countries are in their closets, what do you think would happen to the categories?
 What if we asked the entire community?